inspectorguidget/inspectorguidget-maven-plugin/README.md

 </pluginRepositories>
 ```

-Then add the plugin :
+Then add the task :

 ```
 <plugin>